-How Do I Find Out the Correct Hebrew Yahrzeit Date?
+How do I find out correct Hebrew Yahrzeit Date?

 Honoring the Yahrzeit - The Lighting of Candles

 On the Yahrzeit, a Yahrzeit candle is lit at sundown.
 This custom takes place every year.
-Mourners use a special ‘Yahrzeit candle’ that is designed to burn for 24 hours.
+Mourners use a special ‘Yahrzeit Candle’ that is designed to burn for 24 hours.
 These candles, similar to Shabbat candles, should burn during the entire Yahrzeit and extinguish on their own.
-Although traditionally, this ritual involves burning an actual candle, it is also permitted to use an electric Yahrzeit lamp due to potential safety issues.
+Although, traditionally this ritual involves burning an actual candle, it is also permitted to use a electric Yahrzeit lamp due to potential safety issues.

-While the lighting of a Yarhzeit candle is not prescribed by Jewish law, it is considered an essential minhag (or "custom") that honors the loved one and his or her memory.
+Although lighting of a Yarhzeit candle is not prescribed by Jewish law, it is considered an essential minhag or “custom” that honors the loved one and his or her memory.

-In addition to lighting a candle on the anniversary of the death, the Yahrzeit candle is also lit on four other designated days of the year, called Yizkor dates.
+In addition to lighting a candle on the anniversary of the death, the Yahrzeit candle is also lit on four other designated days of the year, called Yitzkor dates.